Academic Policies

 Academic Standing and Progress

 Students are expected to maintain a status of academic good standing.
 The Gallatin School reviews student records throughout the academic year to identify those students who may be falling below the academic standards set by the School.
-A student who does not maintain a status of academic good standing faces a variety of sanctions.
-Depending on the severity of the situation, the student may be placed on Official Warning or Probation—notations that appear on the transcript either temporarily or permanently—and prevented from registering for future semesters.
-In dire cases, students may be suspended or dismissed.
+A student who does not maintain a status of academic good standing faces a variety of actions.
+Depending on the severity of the situation, the student may receive a Notice of Academic Alert or Notice of Academic Concern.
+These notices generate registration holds.
+In dire cases, students are subject to a Required Leave or Academic Dismissal.
 Students with unsatisfactory records may also be required to meet with one or more School officials to discuss their academic progress.

 Academic Good Standing

-Undergraduate students are considered to be in academic good standing when their current and cumulative grade point averages are above 2.0 and if they have not accumulated 12 or more credits of Incompletes (I) and/or No Records (NR) in one semester.
-Students must maintain satisfactory progress by earning a passing grade in a minimum of 76 percent* of the courses in which they are enrolled each academic year (fall, spring and summer semesters).
-Students who fall below the 76 percent* completion rate are not in academic good standing.
+Undergraduate students are considered to be in academic good standing when their current and cumulative grade point averages are above 2.0 and if they have not accumulated 12 or more units of Incompletes (I) and/or No Records (NR) in one semester.
+Students must maintain satisfactory progress by earning a passing grade in a minimum of 67 percent of the courses in which they are enrolled each academic year (fall, spring and summer semesters).
 Students newly admitted are presumed to be in academic good standing, unless they were admitted on a probationary status.
 A final minimum cumulative GPA of 2.0 is required for graduation.

 Registration Holds and Cancellations